Triantafyllos Macheridis: Career

-On 30 December 1999 at the age of 26, Macheridis was signed by Benfica of Portugal who was at the time led by German coach Jupp Heynckes.
-Machairidis debuted for the Encarnados on 9 January 2000 in the Derby de Lisboa match against Sporting CP.
-Despite his stay with Benfica being short, Machairidis would feature regularly in a side who finished third in the domestic league campaign behind Porto and Sporting CP.
+On 30 December 1999, Macheridis was signed by Benfica of Portugal who was at the time led by German coach Jupp Heynckes.
+Macheridis debuted for the Encarnados on 9 January 2000 in the Lisbon derby match against Sporting CP.
+Despite his stay with Benfica being short, Macheridis was used as a regular and the team eventually finished third in the domestic league campaign behind Porto and Sporting CP.
 He would finish the 1999–2000 season with sixteen appearances to his name.

 In the transfer season of 2000, Macheridis failed to report to the preseason, with threats of having to compensate Benfica for unilaterally terminating his contract.
 After negotiations, he joined Kalamata on loan for the remainder of the season, leaving permanently in June 2001.
 Following Benfica, Triantafyllos would sign for Alki Larnaca of Cyprus where he would remain their for two seasons before finishing his career with boyhood club Doxa Drama in 2004.